 Want to know more?

 Sometimes you just need to talk to someone over a cup of tea (green perhaps) about your latest Chinese Australian research success or brick wall.
-The Chinese Australian Historical Society has established a Family History Group to encourage and assist those who have an interest in tracing their Chinese ancestry in Australia.
-Our activities are publicised through the newsletter of the Society and have included a talk at the Sydney Office of the Australian National Archives on the sorts of archival material there that is relevant to family historians and a talk on using probate documents.
-We also spend time sharing our current research projects.
+The Chinese Australian Historical Society has established a Family History Facebook Group to encourage and assist those who have an interest in tracing their Chinese ancestry in Australia.
+Please join and ask questions or contribute what you have found already.

 Need encouragement or inspiration?